vault27/Foundation/vxlan.md

  ```

 **Spine**
 Here we configure only BGP EVPN, no VTEP, VNI, NVE...
+One configuration is the same for L2 and L3.
+It just transits routes and traffic.
 ```
+#Enable all required features
 nv overlay evpn
 feature bgp
 feature vn-segment-vlan-based
 feature nv overlay

+#Route map - not to change next ho address for routes which are sent to leafs
 route-map SET_NEXT_HOP_UNCHANGED permit 10
   set ip next-hop unchanged

 router bgp 64600
 address-family l2vpn evpn
-# Required for eBGP.
+# Required for BGP EVPN.
 Allows the spine to retain and advertise all EVPN routes when there are no local VNI configured with matching import route targets
     retain route-target all

 neighbor 10.10.2.3